 The teams who lost in the previous title game, have gone a miserable 2-16 ATS since 2000.
 I know it’s a small sample size, but that’s a 11.1% win rate against the spread.
 I don’t know about you, but a 16-2 run over 18 picks is something I’ll take any chance I can get.

 Why do these teams perform so poorly?
 A lot of it has to do with the majority of these teams opening up on the road.
 Not to mention they are dealing with an inflated line.
 It’s also a part of a major misconception the public has of these teams who lose in the big game being more hungry to get back the next year.
 Outside of the Bills in the 90’s, that’s just not the case.
 People overlook the negative emotional impact it has on a team to be so close to their ultimate goal.

-No better example than last year’s Carolina Panthers.
-Cam Newton and the Panthers went 15-1 in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
+Last year it was the Falcons who came up short in a 6-pont win at Chicago as a 6.5-point favorite.
+The year prior to that, Cam Newton and the Panthers were coming off 15-1 mark in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
 The following season, they were picked by many to win their division and get back to the big game.
 Carolina finished dead last in the NFC South at 6-10.

 |Season||SB Loser||Wk 1 Opp||Line||Total||SU Result||ATS||Total|